Sai Pallavi

-Pallavi has starred in the films Kali (2016), Middle Class Abbayi (2017), Maari 2 (2018), Paava Kadhaigal (2020), Love Story (2021), Shyam Singha Roy (2021), Gargi (2022), Amaran (2024) and Thandel (2025).

-Her song "Rowdy Baby" is the first South Indian video song to reach one billion views on YouTube.
-Her performances in Gargi and Love Story earned the Filmfare Award for Best Actress in Tamil and Telugu, respectively, while her work in Shyam Singha Roy and Virata Parvam (2022) gained her the Filmfare Critics Award for Best Actress – Telugu.
-She was featured by Forbes magazine as one of India's 30 Under 30 in 2020.
+Pallavi has since established herself as a leading South Indian actress with commercial and critical successes including Kali (2016), Middle Class Abbayi (2017), Maari 2 (2018), Athiran (2019), Love Story (2021), Shyam Singha Roy (2021), Virata Parvam (2022), Gargi (2022), Amaran (2024), and Thandel (2025).
+Her performances in Gargi, Amaran won her the Filmfare Award for Best Actress – Tamil and Love Story earned her second Filmfare Best Actress – Telugu.
+Her performances in Shyam Singha Roy and Virata Parvam earned her the Filmfare Critics Award for Best Actress – Telugu.

-Early life and work
+Early life and education

-Sai Pallavi was born on 9 May 1992 in a Badaga family in Coimbatore, Tamil Nadu.
-Her hometown is Kotagiri in the Nilgiris district, Tamil Nadu.
-Born to Senthamarai Kannan and Radha, she has a younger sister, Pooja Kannan, who has also worked as an actress.
+Sai Pallavi Senthamarai was born on 9 May 1992 into a Badaga family in Coimbatore, Tamil Nadu.
+Her ancestral hometown is Kotagiri in the Nilgiris district.
+She was born to Kannan, a Central Excise officer and former football player, and Radha Kannan, a dancer.